Nexfinity/CakeyBot-Wiki/feature/economy.md

 # Earn Money
 ## RNG Games
 There's several games that rely entirely on RNG/randomization to determine the outcome.
-These games tend to have the highest risk-to-reward ratio and are usually more pfoitable. they can also be played entirely solo so you don't have to wait on other users to play.
+These games tend to have the highest risk-to-reward ratio and are usually more profitable.
+They can also be played entirely solo so you don't have to wait on other users to play.
 These games include:
 * **/eco coinflip** - Guess the result to win 50% of your bet.
   * There's a 0.02% chance for the coin to land on it's side.
 If this occurs, the player wins 2x their bety regardless of their guess.
-* **/eco guess** - Guess the number (1-10) for a chance to gain 2x-3x the amount.
+* **/eco guess** - Guess the number (1-10) for a chance to gain 3x the amount.
   * You also get 2x if you are +/- 1 off from the correct answer instead of 3x.

 ## Player VS Player Games
-There's also several games that allow you to directly challange other users in the server.
+There's also several games that allow you to directly challenge other users in the server.
 These tend to be a little less profitable than RNG games but can introduce a new level of competition and fun among the players.
 These games include:
 * **/eco rock-paper-scissors** - Challenge another user to Rock, Paper, Scissors.
 * **/eco split-or-steal** - Challenge another user to split or steal.